3.2. Analyzing Search in Unsorted Lists¶

 Here is our first attempt at proving the theorem.

 Is this proof correct?
-Hopefully it is reasonably obvious to you that not all algorithms must search through the list in a specific order, so not all algorithms have to look at position L [\(n\)] last.
+While true for the “standard” left-to-right linear search algorithm, hopefully it is reasonably obvious to you that not all algorithms must search through the list in that specific order, so not all algorithms have to look at position L [\(n\)] last.

 OK, so we can try to dress up the proof by making the process a bit more flexible.

 Is this proof correct?
 Still, no. First of all, any given algorithm need not necessarily consistently skip any given position \(i\) in its \(n-1\) searches.
 For example, it is not necessary that all algorithms search the list from left to right.
 It is not even necessary that all algorithms search the same \(n-1\) positions first each time through the list.
-Perhaps it picks them at random.
+Perhaps it picks them using a random permutation of the positions from 0 to \(n-1\).

 Again, we can try to dress up the proof as follows.